Tturna/Tturna/README.md

 a proper game project with a team in late 2021.
 -->

-Learning more C#, Python and general programming along the way.
+Learning more C#, Python, AI stuff and general programming along the way.

 <hr>

-### Skills 💪

 My main programming languages are C# and Python. <!-- I started with C# to make games with Unity, but recently I've used Python for pretty much everything. -->
 I also know the basics of HTML, CSS, PHP and JavaScript, mainly because websites use them.
-I've programmed simple Arduino projects with C++ and made small projects with Lua inside a mod made for the popular video game, Minecraft.
+I've programmed simple Arduino projects with C++ and made small projects with Lua inside a Minecraft mod.

 I've played guitar for a couple years now.
 I believe music is the supreme art form and I want to produce it for mainly myself, but for others to hear as well.
 I use Reaper as a DAW.